MBBS in Russia 2026-27

 Which is the Best University in Russia for MBBS?

 The best university in Russia for MBBS depends on your budget, FMGE target, and preferred city.
 For the highest FMGE pass rate, I.M.
-Sechenov First Moscow State Medical University leads at ~72% — but comes at a higher 6-year cost of ~₹54 lakh.
-Close behind is Kazan State Medical University at ~42% FMGE, offering strong clinical exposure at a more moderate ₹34 lakh total.
+Sechenov First Moscow State Medical University leads at ~72% - but comes at a premium estimated 6-year package of ~₹1.31Cr.
+Close behind is Kazan State Medical University at ~42% FMGE, offering strong clinical exposure at a more moderate ~₹51.8L estimated package.
 Both are among the most sought-after MBBS colleges in Russia for Indian students seeking a proven FMGE track record.

-For budget-conscious students who still want a strong FMGE outcome, Stavropol State Medical University stands out — 45% FMGE pass rate at just ~₹36 lakh total, with a large Indian student community and direct NMC compliance.
-Kursk State Medical University, Orenburg State Medical University, and Omsk State Medical University complete the full 6-year program under ₹21–27 lakh for the most cost-sensitive families.
+For budget-conscious students who still want a strong FMGE outcome, Stavropol State Medical University stands out - 45% FMGE pass rate at an estimated ~₹29.9L package (tuition + hostel + insurance), with a large Indian student community and direct NMC compliance.
+Budget-tier universities complete the full 6-year program from around ₹18.5 lakh for the most cost-sensitive families.
 A.J Trust counsellors match you to the right university based on your NEET score, budget, and career goals.

 Not sure which university fits your NEET score & budget?